hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 Society had some major vaccination drives in the past three months which were funded by the John Doors foundation.
 I doubt that is coincidental.
 One expedient way is to get the vaccine out of the mlechCha-s before we make our own.”
-Vrischika: “Should I tip off the officials about this?
+Vrishchika: “Should I tip off the officials about this?
 Moreover, I heard from Vidrum that we were going to be visited next week by Faqih ibn al-Ass, the top epidemiologist of the barbarian kingdom of Saudia Arabia.
 What could that mean in this context?”
-Somakhya: “Ah\!
+Somakhya: “Ah!
 Faqih ibn al-Ass sounds like the capstone of this whole affair – seems to be the clinching signal of the mlechCha-marUnmattAbhisaMdhi.”